 The mouth is filled with bacteria, some linked to tooth decay and periodontal disease.
-Researchers have found that periodontitis (the advanced form of periodontal disease that can cause tooth loss) is linked with other health problems, such as cardiovascular disease, stroke, and bacterial pneumonia.
+Researchers have found that periodontitis is linked with other health problems, such as cardiovascular disease, stroke, and bacterial pneumonia.
 Likewise, pregnant women with periodontitis may be at increased risk of delivering preterm and/or low-birth-weight infants.

 Several studies link chronic inflammation from periodontitis with the development of cardiovascular problems.
 Some evidence suggests that oral bacteria may be linked to heart disease, arterial blockages, and stroke.

 People with diabetes often have periodontal disease.
-In addition, there is evidence that people with diabetes are more likely to develop and have more severe periodontitis than those without diabetes.
 Some studies suggest that periodontitis can make it more difficult for people with diabetes to control their blood sugar.

 What You Can Do

-Given the potential link between periodontitis and system health problems, prevention may be an important step in maintaining overall health.
+Given the potential link between periodontitis and system health problems, prevention is an important step in maintaining your overall health.

 Brush your teeth thoroughly twice a day.
 Clean between your teeth with floss once a day.
 Your dentist may recommend using an antimicrobial mouth rinse as part of your daily oral hygiene routine.

 Schedule regular dental checkup.
-Professional cleanings are the only way to remove calculus (tarter), which traps plaque bacteria along the gum line.
+Professional cleanings are the only way to remove calculus (tartar), which traps plaque bacteria along the gum line.

 If you notice any of these signs, see your dentist: